Storycaster: An AI System for Immersive Room-Based Storytelling: Results

 Six sub-themes emerged from the overall system feedback: Visuals, Audio, Narrator, Story, Object Editing, Personal Object Integration.
 These themes align with patterns observed in the quantitative analysis (Table \ref{tab:stats_enjoyment}) and are described below:

 \textbf{Visuals}: For visuals, participants said that when good, they helped place themselves in the story.
 However, the visuals were oftentimes vague with either unclear content, blurriness, or low-resolution images.
 This data is also reflected in the polarized results for the ``Visual'' dimension reported in the quantitative section.
 For instance, P5 states that when the visuals were good, \textit{``it really helped me just place myself in the story''}, but that \textit{``sometimes it's not clear, like, what is it that they're trying to show.''}.
 While some disliked the blurriness of some images (P11), others liked that it made it easier for them to imagine (P12).
 Additionally, participants had mixed reactions on the abstract nature of some of the generated images.
 While some participants wanted images to be more photorealistic (P9), others found the abstractness of them to be conducive to imagination.
 P12 compared them to comics, stating that comics are also intentionally abstract and allow people to fit the image to their own personal scenarios.
-A couple of participants (P10,P12) were pleasantly surprised by how artistic were the outcome visuals.
+A couple of participants (P10,P12) were pleasantly surprised by how artistic the outcome visuals were.
 Although the visuals did not match what they had initially imagined, they still found them satisfying and acceptable.

 \textbf{Object Editing}: Similar trends were seen for object-editing.
 While participants liked the granularity of the control and segmentation, the poor quality of the object visuals limited its overall impact.
 For instance, P10 said \textit{``the objects I often didn't know what they were, but they melded it in conception''}.
 Similarly, P10 noted how funny it was that she \textit{``said feast and it heard beast and this became covered in fur.
 So generally, I think I didn't always know what the objects were supposed to be.''}.
 Others stated that while the object-editing capability was easy to interact with, they did not feel like it added much to the story.
 P6 mentioned that it did not work too well but could imagine object editing being the most impactful feature.
+We imagine object editing to foreground the co-presence of physical and imagined worlds, exemplifying the potential of SAR based storytelling to create new possibilities that traditional VR cannot.